jackokring/X16-dev/README.md

 * *baselib.mfk* - Mainly graphics configuration and base initialization and shutdown functions.
 * *input.mfk* - An input library for joypad and "disk".
 * *main.mfk* - The main file for the current build.
+* *setup.mfk* - Configuration for testing and build.

 New files will be added and renamed as and when the code matures for any particular thing.
 The code generator for *Millfork* is quite good as it seems to not make code which is not reached.
 Language perculiarities are few, but there non the less.